mitvis/saliency-cards/Integrated Gradients/integrated_gradients_saliency_card.md

 ### Input Sensitivity

-&#128994; **[Completeness](https://arxiv.org/pdf/1703.01365.pdf)**: Integrated gradients satisfy completeness.
-It is computed as the difference in model output between a meaningless input and the actual input.
+&#128994; **[Completeness](https://arxiv.org/pdf/1703.01365.pdf)**: Integrated gradients guarantees completeness through its algorithmic definition.
+Summing the integrated gradients from a meaningless input to the actual input will equal the difference in the model's output between the two inputs.

 &#129000; **[Infidelity](https://arxiv.org/pdf/1901.09392.pdf)**: The model's output changes more as a result of perturbing input features ranked by integrated gradients than vanilla gradients and guided backprop.
 The model's output changes less as a result of integrated gradients than smoothed saliency methods (vanilla gradients with SmoothGrad, integrated gradients with SmoothGrad, and guided backprop with SmoothGrad) and SHAP.